olalonde/mcp-human/README.md

 - `reward`: The reward amount in USD (default: $0.05)
 - `title`: Title for the HIT (optional)
 - `description`: Description for the HIT (optional)
-- `timeoutSeconds`: Time until the HIT expires in seconds (default: 1 hour)
+- `hitValiditySeconds`: Time until the HIT expires in seconds (default: 1 hour)
-- `maxWaitSeconds`: Maximum time to wait for a response in seconds (default: 5 minutes)

 Example usage:
 ```javascript